ElitsaVenchova/Sistem-Searcher/README.md

 Search options
 --------------
 Search happens after pressing a "Start" button below a search form.
-"Cancel" button clean all search options(set them with their default values).
+"Cancel" button clean all search options(set them with their default values) without clean current search result.
 The different option for search in filesystem are:

 * Search text field (mandatory)
 * Type of search text field
     * Text (default)
     * Regular Expression
 * Set search's root field
-    * Empty - search in full filesystem  (default)
+    * Empty - full search into filesystem  (default)
     * Set concrete path (inlude dir or file with mime type)

 * Set search depth
     * Set max search depth  (0- only in current dir)
-    * "All dirs" (default)
+    * "Full search" (default)

 Search result set
 --------------

 The result set is show like a list of files with mime type.
 When one of results is selected you can see below result:

 * statistic info:
+    * Ablosute file path
     * How many time is found seached text/matched regular expression
     * First 5 result - foreach show line with bold matched text
 * Options for work with file:
     * "View" button - open File view/edit window
     * "Open" button - open file with default program
     * "Rename" button - remane file/dir with entered name into dialog box and pressed "Ok" button.
 "Cancel" button don't change selected file name
-    * "Delete" button - delete file from filesystem after confirmation in dialog box
+    * "Delete" button - delete selected file from filesystem after confirmation in dialog box
-    * "Copy" button - copy file
+    * "Copy" button - copy selected file file
-    * "Cut" button - cut file
+    * "Cut" button - cut selected file

 System Tree
 --------------

-System tree show show all subdirs and their files with some root.
+Systemtree show all subdirs and their files with some root.
 The dirs can be collapse and expand.
 For change the root and refresh a system tree must be pressed refresh icon in right of root field.

 * Root field
     * Empty - show full system tree(default)